hexereii/BerryHUD/HexHud_a1.2/readme.txt

 Fixed background (weird clipping in Loading screen) Moved friends list to right side of the screen [mainmenuoverride.res, steamfriendpanel.res) Changed colour & font of "Find Game" (matchmakingdashboard.res)

+hex_huda2
+Changed targetid health to have a transparent cross (spectatorguihealth.res)